 - Jack, while in Davy Jones' locker, "kills" another Jack for not doing a satisfactory job.

-- Kingmaker Scenario: In the vote for Pirate King, every pirate has voted for themselves when it gets around to Jack.
+- Kingmaker Scenario: In the vote for Pirate King, every pirate has voted for themselves as they always do... when it gets around to Jack.
 Jack realizes he isn't going to win and having the vote fail works against his interests, so he can essentially make whoever he wants king.
+And since newly minted Pirate Lord Elizabeth Swann just seconded his plan...

 - Large Ham: Barbossa was a little more subdued in the previous film, but here he is clearly enjoying himself and living LARGE after being brought back to life.